tony-aw/tinycodet/README.md

   number-type, and string-type.
 - Safer (in)equality operators for floating numbers.
 - Infix operators for In-place modifiers for mathematical arithmetic.
-- Infix operators for String arithmetic.
+- Infix operators for string arithmetic.
-- Infix operators (and a few functions) for string sub-setting.
+- Infix operators for string sub-setting.
+- The fully vectorized sub-string functions.
 - Infix operators for In-place modifying string arithmetic.
 - Infix operators for In-place modifying string sub-setting.
-- Some additional string manipulation functions.
-- Infix operators for general sub-setting (“which”-operators).
+- The in-place modifying unreal replacer operator.
+- `stri_locate_ith`: The stringi R package has a “locate_all” function, but no “locate_ith” function.
+The tidyoperators package adds the `stri_locate_ith` function, which uses the same naming and argument convention as the rest of the stringi functions, thus keeping your code consistent.
+- There are also some string helper functions, namely `s_pattern` and `s_strapply`.
+- The `transform_if` function, and some related operators.
+- The utility function `env_c`.
-- All `stringi` expressions options (regex, fixed, coll, charclass) are available for all string-pattern-related functions, when appropriate.
+- Most stringi pattern expressions options (regex, fixed, coll, charclass) are available for all string-pattern-related functions, when appropriate.
 - This R package has only one dependency: `stringi`.
 No other dependencies, as to avoid “dependency hell”.
 - Although this package has no other dependencies, it allows